Zoom on the Pulsar PG7500B

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Pulsar PG7500B provides an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 6750W along with a peak wattage of 7500W.
-While propane-powered, it provides 5400 rated watts and 6000 starting watts.
+The dual-fuel technology of the Pulsar PG7500B allows for an output of 120/240V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 6750W and a starting wattage of 7500W.
+If propane-powered, it gives 5400 rated watts and 6000 starting watts.